Locally Stable Marriage with Strict Preferences: Memory

+\begin{proof} For the proof we use the \ThreeSAT\ gadget described in Corollary~\ref{satz4}, where we proved that no memory can help to reach a given stable matching $M$.
+We then combine this instance with augmented circling gadgets (similar as we did in Corollary~\ref{satzNPC}).
+In this way, we ensure that every stable matching must include the edges of $M$ to stabilize the gadgets.
+This matching, however, can be reached if and only if the \ThreeSAT\ formula is satisfiable. \end{proof}

+As a slightly stronger result, the same hardness result might be shown with the empty initial matching.
+For this, one might be able to adjust the construction of Theorem~\ref{satzReviewer} in order to avoid that quality memory helps reachability.
+We leave this issue as an avenue for future work.

-\paragraph{Recency Memory} In recency memory, every player remembers the last player he has been matched to before.
-This is as well a very natural choice as it expresses the human character of remembering the latest events best.
-Interestingly, in this case we actually can ensure reaching a locally stable matching under our constraints on the network structure.
+\paragraph{Recency Memory} In recency memory, every agent remembers the last agent it has been matched to before, which is yet another very natural update strategy.
+For our treatment we focus on the case in which the network links satisfy $L \subseteq (W \times W) \cup (U \times W)$.
+This is a natural restriction when one side consists of inanimate objects that form resources to be consumed.
+Theorem~\ref{satzReviewer} shows \classNP-hardness of deciding \Reach\ in this class of instances.
+In contrast, with recency memory it is always possible to reach a locally stable matching.

-\begin{satz} For every bipartite network game with general preferences, links $L \subseteq (U \times W) \cup (W \times W)$, recency memory and every initial matching, there is a sequence of $O(|U|^2|W|^2)$ many local improvement steps to a locally stable matching. \end{satz} \begin{proof} Our basic approach is to construct the sequence in two phases similarly as in~\cite{Ackermann11}.
-In the first phase, we let the matched vertices from $U$ improve, but ignore the unmatched ones.
-In the second phase, we make sure that vertices from $W$ have improved after every round. \\
+\begin{satz} For every bipartite network game with general preferences, links $L \subseteq (U \times W) \cup (W \times W)$, recency memory and every initial matching, there is a sequence of $O(|U|^2|W|^2)$ many local improvement steps to a locally stable matching. \end{satz} \begin{proof} Our basic approach is to construct the sequence in two phases similarly as in~\cite{AckermannGMRV11}.
+In the first phase, we let the matched agents from $U$ improve, but ignore the unmatched ones.
+In the second phase, we execute iterations, where in each iteration we pick a $u \in U$ and only do improvements steps involving $u$.
+Here we keep track of the agents from $W$ and ensure they improve at the end of each iteration.

-\textit{Preparation phase}: As long as there is at least one $u \in U$ with $u$ matched and $u$ part of a blocking pair, allow $u$ to switch to the better partner.\\
+\textit{Preparation phase}: As long as there is at least one $u \in U$ with $u$ matched and $u$ part of a local blocking pair, allow $u$ to switch to the better partner.

 The preparation phase terminates after at most $|U|\cdot|W|$ steps, as in every round one matched $u \in U$ strictly improves in terms of preference.
 This can happen at most $|W|$ times for each matched $u$.
-In addition, the number of matched vertices from $U$ only decreases. \\
+In addition, the number of matched agents from $U$ can only decrease.